RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 The following guidelines should be taken under consideration and every expenditure above the following should be considered carefully:

-* Funds may be put towards meaningful spending (i.e. replacing any existing broken house entertainment or leisure equipment, large scale HIPs, VC Cares matching, etc.).
+* Funds may be put towards meaningful spending (i.e. replacing any existing broken house entertainment or leisure equipment, large scale HIPs, RB Cares matching, etc.).
 * A typical semester sees surplus expenses of no more than $500 (five hundred dollars).
 * House gift is traditionally $500 (five hundred dollars).
 Any supplementation should not exceed an additional $500 (five hundred dollars).
 * However, any amount may be put into a savings account, CD, or other stable investment account.
 This does not count as “spending” the money.<sup>1</sup>